Dr T Long

 - Introduce typical topologies for AC-DC, DC-DC and DC-AC power conversion

 - Give basic and useful skills in analysing and designing power electronics based power converters (PLECS modelling)

 As specific objectives, by the end of the course students should be able to:

-- Know how to reduce ripple using smoothing circuits.
+- Know how to reduce voltage and current ripple using smoothing circuits.

 - Understand the principle of pulse-width modulation and simple ways of generating pulse-width modulated waveforms.

-- Describe the various losses and estimate the efficiency of a Power Electronic System.
+- Describe various losses and estimate the efficiency of a power electronic system.

 - Gain skills of power electronic system modelling (PLECS)

 - Conduct basic tests of power electronic systems and use digital oscilloscope, pulse generator, probes and be familiar with typical power electronic and passive component devices and packages in real systems (via Lab)